Lost Battalion (Pacific, World War II): E Battery

 The 99 men of E Battery were captured and held prisoner separately from the other personnel of the lost battalion.
 Captured in early March 1942, E Battery was housed initially in Surabaja with Dutch, British, and Australian soldiers.
 In October 1942 they were sent to Changi Prison in Singapore on board an overcrowded cargo ship and in November they were sent by ship to Fukuoka, Japan to work in the shipyards there.
 In June 1945 they were moved again to labor in coal mines on Kyushu and remained there until the end of the war in August.
 Ninety-one of the members of E Battery survived the war.

-The Lost Battalion is found
+Discovery by United States

 American authorities had no information about the fate of the lost battalion until September 16, 1944.
 On that date, American submarines sank two Japanese freighters which were transporting more than 2,000 British and Australian POWs to Japan.
 The surviving POWs told the U.S. that American soldiers from the Second Battalion and sailors from USS Houston had worked with them on the Burma railroad.
 After the end of the war in August 1945, the POWs of the lost battalion were repatriated from their various locations to the United States.

 Of 534 personnel of the 2nd Battalion taken prisoner, 86 (16%) died in captivity.
 Of 368 Navy and Marine Corps personnel taken prisoner, 77 (21%) died in captivity.
 Five commissioned officers (3 percent of the total dead) were among those dying in captivity.
 About 10 percent of the prisoners were officers.